 It can involve a wide range of cross-disciplinary policies, procedures, controls, tools, and technologies that help a company meet regulatory, legal, and operational demands.

-By balancing the proper use of data and information against regulatory and security demands, information governance via proper data management can:
+By balancing the proper use of data and information against regulatory and security demands, information governance software can:

 - Maximize the value of that data to the company